mockery/mockery/README.markdown

 a specific method call, that call is deferred to the class being mocked.
 Since the division between mocked and unmocked calls depends entirely on the expectations you define, there is no need to define which methods to mock in advance.
+The makePartial() method is identical to the original shouldDeferMissing() method which first introduced this Partial Mock type.

 ### Proxied Partial Mock